EmmaLawlor/Quizzy-Rascal/README.md

 ### Project Goals
 #### As the Site Owner I Want to:
+- Present a fun, interactive music quiz to the user.
+- Provide the user with instructions/rules for playing the quiz.
+- Give feedback to user when answer is selected, displaying both correct and incorrect options.
+- Display user's current score throughout the running of the quiz.

 #### As the Site User I Want to:
+- Play and fun and easy to use quiz to test musix knowledge.
+- Progress easily and intuitively through the quiz, with the option of returning to the homescreen at any point.
+- Be informed whether chosen answer was correct or incorrect when selected.
+- Be aware of current score while progressing through the quiz.

 ### Design Choices